Indiana Jones and the Last Crusade: Cast

-Michael Sheard appears as Adolf Hitler, whom Jones briefly encounters at the book-burning rally in Berlin.
+Michael Sheard briefly appears as Adolf Hitler, whom Jones encounters at a book-burning rally in Berlin.
 Although a non-speaking role, Sheard could speak German and had already portrayed Hitler three times during his career.
-He had also appeared as Admiral Ozzel in The Empire Strikes Back and as Oskar Schomburg in Raiders of the Lost Ark.
-In the same scene, Ronald Lacey, who played Toht in Raiders of the Lost Ark, cameos as Heinrich Himmler.
-Alexei Sayle played the sultan of Hatay.
+He had also appeared as the U-boat commander Oskar Schomburg in Raiders of the Lost Ark.
+In the same scene, Ronald Lacey, who played SD agent Arnold Toht in Raiders of the Lost Ark, cameos as Heinrich Himmler.
+Alexei Sayle played the fictional sultan of Hatay (the real Hatay State was a republic).
 Paul Maxwell portrayed "the man with the Panama Hat" who took possession of the Cross of Coronado.
-Wrestler and stuntman Pat Roach, who played three roles in the previous two films, made a short cameo as the Nazi who accompanies Vogel to the Zeppelin.
+Wrestler and stuntman Pat Roach, who played three roles in the previous two films (notably the musclebound German soldier who gets into a fistfight with Jones in Raiders of the Lost Ark), made a short cameo as the Nazi who accompanies Vogel to the Zeppelin.
 Roach was set to film a fight with Ford, but it was cut.
 In a deleted scene, Roach's agent boards the second biplane on the Zeppelin with a World War I flying ace (played by Frederick Jaeger), only for the pair to fall to their deaths after the flying ace makes an error.
 Richard Young played Garth, the leader of the tomb robbers who chased young Indiana Jones and then gives him his hat.
 Eugene Lipinski portrayed the mysterious agent G-Man, while Vernon Dobtcheff appeared as the butler of Castle Brunwald.